- Accelerated Reader

 Core ICT Provision

 ECDL The ECDL qualification offers you the opportunity to gain an industry standard qualification based on your skills in presentation, spreadsheet and word processing software and understand how to use them efficiently.
-The Level 2 ECDL course gives you a GCSE equivalent grade.
+We offer a Level 2 & Level 1 ECDL qualifications.
 There are four assessed modules – all of the assessment is online.

 GCSE Computer Science 9-1